-We suspect our conclusions will hold in the more clinically relevant multi-coil settings and advanced DNN approaches, but this is to be confirmed by future work.
-Further, we used quantitative metrics such as the PSNR and SSIM to objectively assess the added value of our approach.
-However, the PSNR and SSIM may not capture the needs of real-world radiologists.
-A more detailed study is required before the proposed techniques can be clinically adopted.
-Finally, we used the publicly available fastMRI data which is limited to two anatomical regions and specific MR sequences.
-Thus, it may not represent the entire range of possible MRI scans.
-The impact of our approach should be evaluated on various MRI scans and sequences in future studies.
+While we expect our conclusions to remain valid in more clinically pertinent multi-coil environments and advanced DNN strategies, future work will need to confirm this.
+Moreover, we employed quantitative metrics such as PSNR and SSIM to objectively validate the merits of our approach.
+However, PSNR and SSIM may not align fully with the practical requirements of professional radiologists.
+Hence, an in-depth investigation is necessary before integrating these proposed techniques into clinical practice.
+Lastly, our experiments utilized the publicly available fastMRI data, which is restricted to two anatomical regions and specific MR sequences.
+Consequently, it may not encompass the full spectrum of possible MRI scans.
+The influence of our approach warrants further exploration across various MRI scans and sequences in future studies.